-And this is because in any election system where there is more than two parties, it is very difficult using any system other than the first past the post system for there to be a winner who is able to actually secure over 50% of the vote.
-It is simply the law of mathematics, the more parties there are, the harder it is for a single party to actually secure over half the vote which in any system of note other than the first past the post system is a necessity.
+It is simply the law of mathematics, the more parties there are, the harder it is for a single party to secure over half the vote – which in any system of note other than the first past the post system is a necessity.

-Meaning all in all it is better to have a system which has two major parties, but allows for both of those major parties to be not only challenged but potentially replaced should a stronger party emerge.
-And the best known system for allowing this dynamic to exist is the first past the post system.
+So, all in all, the evidence seems to show that it is better to have a system that has two major parties, but allows for both of those major parties to be not only challenged but potentially replaced should a stronger party emerge.
+The best known system for allowing this dynamic to exist is the first past the post system.

 With that said, to return to the point raised at the beginning, is it sometimes pointless for some people to vote in the election when the first past the post system is used.
 Well, the answer is yes and no.

-Are some people’s votes worthless in the first past the post system?
+Are some people’s votes worth less than others in the first past the post system?

-And appear is very much the word.
-To explain, let’s imagine a constituency of 60,000 people, in this constituency 31,000 vote Labour, their votes count, but the other 29,000 votes, whoever they are for, technically don’t count outside this constituency.
-Yes they get added to the popular vote, which helps to prove that using the first past the post system works, and that the party with the most votes nationwide has actually won, which is important, but other than that, they technically do not count for anything, at least not on a national level.
+Yes, they get added to the popular vote, which helps to prove that using the first past the post system works and that the party with the most votes nationwide has actually won, which is important, but other than that, they technically do not count for anything – at least not on a national level.

-This is why in the first past the post system it is so important, just so so important that the sizes of the constituencies are as close to equal as possible, because if they are not then it runs the risk of some people’s votes not counting the same as those of others.
+This is why in the first past the post system it is so important, just so so important, that the sizes of the constituencies are as close to equal as possible.
+If they are not, then it runs the risk of some people’s votes not counting the same as those of others.